 As is often the case in a small town, Burneyville doesn't have a public transportation system that people use for their commute.

-The education level of Burneyville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.23% of adults 25 and older in Burneyville have a college degree.
+In terms of college education, Burneyville is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in Burneyville have a bachelor's degree or advanced degree.

 Burneyville is a very ethnically-diverse town.
 The people who call Burneyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burneyville residents report their race to be White, followed by Black or African-American.
 Burneyville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.63% of the town’s residents.
 Important ancestries of people in Burneyville include English, German, Irish, Italian, and French.